-UNICEF Zambia requires the services of a child protection officer (JPO) to further strengthen the professional personnel capacity to effectively support the Government of the Republic of Zambia and other partners in strengthening the preventive actions that communities and families should take to keep children safe from harm.
+UNICEF Zambia requires the services of a Child Protection Officer (JPO) to further strengthen the professional personnel capacity to effectively support the Government of the Republic of Zambia and other partners in strengthening the preventive actions that communities and families should take to keep children safe from harm.
 This priority needs to expand beyond the current focus on addressing harmful practices in select districts to an effective and functional community-based child protection case management system across the country.

-The child protection officer will provide much needed support in the operationalization of children's code act no 12, 2022 with a priority on community-based innovations to prevent violence and abuse of children.
-The act domesticates international and regional child rights and child protection standards and is poised to positively transform children's access to justice, prevention and response to violence and other forms of social norms and harmful practices like child marriage.
+The Child Protection Officer will provide much needed support in the operationalization of Children's Code Act no 12, 2022, Marriage (Amendment) Act, 2023 among other legal and policy frameworks with a priority on community-based innovations to prevent violence and abuse of children.
+The Children's Code Act domesticates international and regional child rights and child protection standards and is poised to positively transform children's access to justice, prevention and response to violence and other forms of social norms and harmful practices like child marriage.
 Successful implementation of the new law will require intense coordination with different government ministries and departments, capacity building, monitoring, and reporting.
 Additionally, the child protection officer will work with the UNICEF Child Protection team, with the support of the Social Behavior Change and the Communications units in developing materials and facilitating sensitization of children and their families on the provisions in the act with a view to promoting demand driven protection services.

-In the 2023-2027 country programme outline for Zambia, UNICEF has prioritized the implementation of a standard community case management tools and capacity building package, child safeguarding, social behavour change, transformative gender actions, working with traditional leaders, creating demand for birth registration and child safeguarding.
-Under the direct supervision of the Head of Child Protection, and technical support of the P3 Child Protection Specialist, the child protection officer will support the design and implementation of innovative strategies to realize these priorities.
-The child protection officer will also facilitate capacity building and support to the Ministry of Community Development and Social Services and community volunteers in preventing children from abuse and violence and assist in documenting initiatives for replication and scale up.
-The child protection officer will therefore closely work with UNICEF Communications and Advocacy unit in documenting good practices and contribute to learning and experience sharing.
+In the 2023-2027 country programme outline for Zambia, UNICEF has prioritized the implementation of standard community case management tools and capacity building package, child safeguarding, social behavour change, transformative gender actions, working with traditional leaders, creating demand for birth registration and child safeguarding.
+Under the direct supervision of the Head of Child Protection, and technical support of the P3 Child Protection Specialist, the Child Protection Officer will support the design and implementation of innovative strategies to realize these priorities.
+The Child Protection Officer will also facilitate capacity building and support to the Ministry of Community Development and Social Services and community volunteers in preventing children from abuse and violence and assist in documenting initiatives for replication and scale up.
+The Child Protection Officer will be required to closely work with UNICEF Communications and Advocacy unit in documenting good practices and contribute to learning and experience sharing.